 Why should you be the first?
 Because it means you set the reference points.
 You will get a better end result if you negotiate down from £100 per hour than if you go from £50 upwards.

-If you are worried that this figure will scare your client away (and only if), you can imply this figure is negotiable.
+If you’re worried that this figure will scare your client away (and only if), you can imply this figure is negotiable.
 You can say things like “typically, my rate is £95 per hour” or “I know some jobs in the area go for up to £100 per hour, so I’d be looking around the £90 mark”.
-This implies your figure is a starting point for the conversation, and is open to discussion.
+This implies your figure is a starting point for the conversation and that you’re open to discussion.

 Customers will pay higher rates if they see the extra value gained from doing so.
-For example, you can point to case studies where you have delivered the client’s exact requirements and proven good value for money.
+For example, you can point to case studies where you’ve delivered the client’s exact requirements and proven good value for money.

 If you want to move into a higher league for fees, look at the super-chargers in your field and see what they do to get their rates.
 It may require investment – qualifications, a new website, write a book – whatever counts as credibility in your field.
 It will pay off.

-We are talking about fees but negotiations are never one-dimensional, there are always other factors that come into play.
+We’re talking about fees but negotiations are never one-dimensional – there are always other factors that come into play.

-For example, you might be willing to accept a lower rate if it is a longer term position, if it is strategically interesting, or if they will pay for training.
-Similarly, you could lower your rate if the contract suit your lifestyle or will allow you to do other work at the same time.
+For example, you might be willing to accept a lower rate if it’s a longer-term position, if it’s strategically interesting, or if they’ll pay for training.
+Similarly, you could lower your rate if the contract suits your lifestyle or allows you to do other work at the same time.